Semiconductor IntelligenceSource-backed semiconductor supply chain intelligence

 Freshness model

 Freshness decays by time band and is shown across entity and operations views.
-Current scoring bands are: up to 30 days, 90 days, 180 days, 365 days, and older than 365 days.
+Current scoring bands: up to 30 days, 90 days, 180 days, 365 days, and older than 365 days.
 Older records carry higher stale-risk weighting.

-Source cadence schedules and refresh queues are used to target stale records first.
-Enrichment follows a non-destructive policy: new evidence fills gaps and extends provenance without blindly overwriting validated fields.
+Source cadence schedules and refresh queues target stale records first.
+Enrichment follows a non-destructive policy: new evidence fills gaps and extends provenance without overwriting validated fields.

 4. Reading outputs